KJOrigin/JointCoder/README.md

 <img src="Pictures/workflow1.png" alt="workflow1" width="80%" border="0">
 </div>

-**Figure8**: An illustrative example of the JointCoder workflow, showing intermediate outputs for disease and procedure coding at each stage.
+**Figure 8**: An illustrative example of the JointCoder workflow, showing intermediate outputs for disease and procedure coding at each stage.

 ## 🌟 Contributions and suggestions are welcome!